department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/testing/fe_testing_guidance.md

 ## Browser (e2e) test notes

 - Browser tests on the va.gov platform (called e2e tests) are tests that are run in a real browser, with a mock backend
-- We have both Nightwatch and Cypress available to write these tests, we should move to Cypress as we have time
+- We use Cypress to write these tests, though there are legacy Nightwatch tests elsewhere on va.gov
 - Our Cypress tests should cover the major paths through the application and fail if a user gets stuck.
 - Any routing related logic should be covered in browser tests (i.e. redirects, path logic, etc)
 - In an ideal world, all our tests would be run in a browser, but the current downsides to Cypress/browser testing are: